NREL/EnergyPlus/doc/readthedocs/sphinx/tips_and_tricks/tips_and_tricks.rst

 ----------------------

 EnergyPlus uses the term DataSets for what many would call libraries.
-These files are included, for the most part, in the instalation package but may be available from other sites (such as the helpdesk or Yahoo Groups).
+These files are included, for the most part, in the installation package but may be available from other sites (such as the helpdesk or Yahoo Groups).